jwszolek/SMOL/README.md

 }
 ```

-Provide a SMOL script as a parameter:
+To start the simulation provide a SMOL script as a parameter:

 ```
 java -jar target/smol-1.0-SNAPSHOT.jar network.smol